podusowski/bustrack/README.md

 Data format
 ===========
 Format that **butrack** uses for its thing is something similar to the `;` separated CSV, except for some extensions.
-Lines starting with `#` are comments. `$` character starts a control line which describes following columns, for example:
+Lines starting with `#` are comments and `$` character starts a control line which describes columns that follow.
+See the example to get better grasp of it:

     $ name;age
     Jan;42